Lead image credited to Celsius International – celsiusinternational.com

-One of the key terms floating around the B2B marketing world across the past 12-18 months is “account-based marketing”.
-If you’re a member of any B2B marketing groups on LinkedIn, read industry sites like B2Bmarketing.net or follow the B2B hash tag on Twitter, you’re like to have come across the term.
-If you’ve yet to come across B2B account based marketing, this post is your complete introduction!
+One of the key terms frequently discussed in the B2B marketing world across the past 12-18 months is “account-based marketing”.
+If you’re a member of any B2B marketing groups on LinkedIn, read industry sites like B2Bmarketing.net or follow the B2B hash tag on Twitter, you’re like to have encountered conversation or discussion about ABM.
+If you’ve yet to come across B2B account based marketing however, this post offers your complete introduction.

 Simply put, what is Account Based Marketing?

-With B2B account based marketing, you stop looking at marketing to “industries” to drive “leads”.
+With B2B account based marketing, you switch focus from marketing to “industries” to drive “leads”.
 Instead you market to the exact accounts you want to land.
-Accounts that you know need your product/service.
+Accounts that you know need your product/service and that are perhaps even actively in-market.
 You treat individual accounts as a market in their own right.

 ABM is built on account-specific insight, content and messages for maximum resonance and relevance.
 It’s not a simple campaign or tactic, it is a marketing strategy.
 One that is “always on” for an identified account.